Vegetarian Samosas with Potatoes and Peas

-British-Indian chef Romy Gill credits her grandmother for the clever technique used to shape these samosas.
+Chef Romy Gill credits her grandmother for the clever technique used to shape these samosas.
 Parcooking the wrappers renders the dough less absorbent and malleable, making them easier to fill without becoming gummy (and easier to make ahead).
 The assembled samosas can be refrigerated for up to 48 hours before frying.
+Explore more of India with all of our Indian recipes from saag paneer to urad dal to rogan josh.

 - 3 cups all-purpose flour, plus more for dusting